No items found.

 What should I expect to pay?

-Editorial services can be very expensive and you are placing a great deal of trust in your book editor.
-What seems cheap can prove expensive and downright destructive in the long run.
-Don’t economize on your dreams.
-Aim to invest in the best.
+Editorial services can be expensive, and as a writer, you place a great deal of trust in your book editor.
+What seems cheap today can prove expensive in the long run.
+Not to mention downright destructive.
+Don’t economize on your editorial investment after all your hard work so far.
+It’s the last gasp—and clinches the deal.

-Most literary consultancies and editorial services farm out the editing work to a freelance editor, often paid at very low rates, who is paid by the manuscript and will tick off yours to move onto the next.
-Some well-known publishing companies follow this practice.
-With this cheaper type of editing service, you neither get to meet editors, nor have them answer questions.
+Many literary consultancies and editorial services farm out their editing work to freelance editors, often paid at very low rates, who work by the manuscript and move quickly onto the next.
+With this model, you neither meet your editor nor have the chance to ask questions.
+Some well-known companies follow this practice.

-We are able to offer the expertise of in-house professional editors at a more affordable price thanks to our combination of course-based training and editorial services.
+We are able to offer the expertise of in-house professional editors at a more accessible price point through our considered combination of course-based training and editorial services that empower writers to become their own editors.

 Can a book editor get me published?

-Typically a consultancy, book proofreading service or freelance book editor’s work ends when they hand you back your manuscript with lots of red lines through it and grammatical errors highlighted.
-It’s when you get their report the hard work really begins.
-But they take no further steps to help you get published.
-Not so at The Novelry!
+Typically, a consultancy, proofreading service, or freelance editor’s work ends when they hand back your manuscript with corrections and a report.
+The hard work of revision falls entirely to you — and they take no further steps toward publication.
+Not so at The Novelry.

-Your book editor from a respected publishing house will not only give you detailed line-by-line feedback, honestly and clearly assessing your manuscript’s potential to meet the standards of a traditional publisher before advising changes.
+Your book editor, from a respected publishing house, will give you detailed line-by-line feedback, assessing your manuscript’s potential to meet the standards of a traditional publisher before advising on changes.
 If your manuscript is a match for one of our trusted literary agents, you will be invited to enter our submissions process.

 The Novelry is recommended by world-class literary agencies.